Happy Hunting Grounds in the Arctic

 When Nordfriesen signed up for whaling in the Republic, they received free-of-charge Dutch personal names.
 Apparently, the North-Frisian names were too difficult for the Dutch to handle.
 Or, is it Dutch cultural conservative nature which prefers to keep things as they are?
 An impression of how names were converted into the Dutch speech:

-Reason why Nordfriesen started to participate in the whale hunt was because after the charter of the Noordsche Compagnie was no longer renewed, whaling had become a completely free enterprise within the Republic from 1642 onward.
-And, the Republic was the key player in the North Atlantic whaling.
+Reason why Nordfriesen started to take part in the whale hunt was because after the charter of the Noordsche Compagnie was no longer renewed, whaling had become a completely free enterprise within the Republic from 1642 onward.
+The Republic was the key player in North Atlantic whaling.
 From 1642, everyone with money could buy shares, so-called parten, of a whaling ship.
-Parten were fixed at 1/8, 1/16, 1/32 and 1/64 fractions.
-And wealthy merchants, shipyards and investors enough in the Republic to set up yet another shipping company and/or to buy a part of a whaling expedition.
+Parten were fixed at fractions of 1/8, 1/16, 1/32, and 1/64.
+Wealthy merchants, shipyards, and investors in the Republic had enough resources to set up yet another shipping company and/or to buy a part of a whaling expedition.
 Whaling became booming, and thus much labour with maritime expertise was needed.
 This was the sign the Nordfriesen were waiting for, and they entered the whaling business with full dedication and domination.

-Sometimes it's being argued the reason for the Nordfriesen to step in, was the fact that France forbade in the year 1633 the Basques from sailing with whaling ships of the Republic.
+Sometimes it is being argued the reason for the Nordfriesen to step in, was the fact that France forbade in the year 1633 the Basques from sailing with whaling ships of the Republic.
 In reality, however, this was not the true reason.
-Enrollment of Basques on Dutch whaling ships continued between 1625 and 1641, even until 1669 (Hacquebord 1999).
+Enrolment of Basques on Dutch whaling ships continued between 1625 and 1641, even until 1669 (Hacquebord 1999).

 According to the Chronik der friesisichen Uthlande (Hansen 1856) in the period 1673-1713 the Island-Frisians provided the Dutch and German Greenland navigation a contingent between 3,000-4,000 Matrosen, Speckschneidern, Harpunieren, Boots- und Steuermännern, including many commanders, especially on the Hamburg fleet.

 The Nordfriesen were highly valued for their sailing and navigation skills.
 That much even, that they climbed to the maritime top.
 Many of them became helmsman or commander on ships fitted out in the Republic and the city of Hamburg, and later by the Danes.
 In the year 1762, forty-three commanders were Nordfriesen.
-Probably it's no exaggeration to state that without the Nordfriesen the whaling industries of the Republic and the city of Hamburg wouldn't have been able to man their ships (Holm 2003).
+Probably it is no exaggeration to state that without the Nordfriesen the whaling industries of the Republic and the city of Hamburg would not have been able to man their ships (Holm 2003).

 Students at Harlingen, locally known as zeebaby's (sea babies), mostly were from the lower class.
 Just like the instruction in the region of Nordfriesland, this took place in the winter.
 During the sailing season, men and kids, the age of thirteen was no exception, had to work on ships.
 When the winter was mild and there was no ice, attendance at school dropped too, because students kept working at sea or in inland shipping.